-If the CO condition that caused the alert continues, the alarm will reactivate within 200 seconds.(see page 21).
+If the CO condition that caused the alert continues, the alarm will reactivate within 200 seconds (follow the action plan on page 20).

-Peak Level Memory
+CO Peak Level Memory

-If the green LED is blinking once every 15 seconds, the unit has detected a hazardous CO condition.
+If the green LED is blinking once every 10 seconds, the unit has detected a hazardous CO condition.
 If the CO sensor has detected a CO level of 100 PPM or higher since last reset, it will be recorded by the Peak Level Memory function.
 To access the Peak Level Memory press the test/reset button.
-If a reading of 100 PPM or higher has been recorded, the unit will announce "Carbon Monoxide Previously Detected."
+If a reading of 100 PPM or higher has been recorded, the unit will announce "Caution, Carbon Monoxide Previously Detected."
 If you've been away from home this feature allows you to check if there was a CO reading of 100, or higher, during your absence.
 Pushing the test/reset button resets the memory.
 It's also reset when the power is removed.
+Note: the green LED blinking portion of CO Peak Level Memory is disabled when the unit is on battery power only.